evidence-dev/worked-exercise/pages/exercise-2.md

-# Exercise 2
+# Exercise 2: Loops and Conditional Logic

-Here we're going to use some of the more powerful Evidence features.
+Here we're going to use Evidence features to iterate through data, and conditionally choose whether to display content.

-## 1. Write a query to get category sales
+## a.
+Write a query to get category sales

-Exercise: Write a query to return the category name and the total sales for that category.
+_Exercise: Write a query to return the category name and the total sales for that category._

 <!-- here is some space for your work -->

-## 2. Create an `{#each}` loop
+## b.
+Create an `{#each}` loop

-Exercise: Write a [loop](https://docs.evidence.dev/core-concepts/loops) that displays the category name and the total sales for that category in a list.
+_Exercise: Write a [loop](https://docs.evidence.dev/core-concepts/loops) that displays the category name and the total sales for that category in a list._

 <Alert status=info>